snehamp12/Drowsiness-Detection-Using-Python/README.md

-# DROWSINESS DETECTION WITH OPENCV
+# DROWSINESS DETECTION USING PYTHON
 ### Detects and Alerts if the driver is starting to doze off.
+### Real-Time Driver Alert System Using OpenCV and Dlib

 Very simple and effective blink detector using just Python, OpenCV and dlib.

 All thanks to Adrian Rosebrock (from [pyimagesearch](https://www.pyimagesearch.com/)) for making great tutorials.
 This project is inspired from his blog: [Drowsiness detection with OpenCV](https://www.pyimagesearch.com/2017/05/08/drowsiness-detection-opencv/).
-I have included the author's code and the one I wrote my self as well.
+I have included the author's code and the one I wrote myself as well.

 ## **Key Points**
 1. Steps involved: